auth-global/self-documenting-cryptography/README.md

 The literature usually requires that a watermarked signal be nearly identical to the original signal.
 By contrast, a tagged hash should be statistically independent from any untagged hash without access to the underlying cryptographic secrets.
 This property helps provide the plausible deniability of any given tag.

-The tagged hash and untagged hash should be completely different hashes, yet without access to the secret password, these two hashes should also be indistinguishable in the sense of determining which hash is associated with which tag.
+The tagged hash and untagged hash should be completely different hashes, yet these two hashes should also be indistinguishable in the sense of determining which hash is associated with which tag.
 For this reason, cryptoacoustics should prove to be much more robust than more traditional forms of digital watermarking, as it's starting from much stronger assumptions.

 ## Cryptoacoustics and Obfuscation